Sensory Support

 Dave's Story

-My local Deaf charity was having problems providing care services to my wife.
-Action Deafness stepped in to support the charity and brought a completely new way of working.
+"My local Deaf charity was having problems providing care services to my wife.
+Action Deafness stepped in to support the charity and brought a completely new way of working"

 Rose's Story

-I felt isolated living in a hearing community.
-Now I have a Specialist Support Worker (SSW) who I can sign with, who helps me get on with my life as normal and helped me arrange a meeting with my son, it was emotional!
+"I felt isolated living in a hearing community.
+Now I have a Specialist Support Worker (SSW) who I can sign with, who helps me get on with my life as normal and helped me arrange a meeting with my son, it was emotional!"

-• Developing communication skills with others.
+• Develop communication skills and build meaningful connections with others.

-• Day-to-day communication, travel and mobility assistance.
+• Receive support with day-to-day communication, travel and mobility.

 Enablement Officers